-Loverboys establish a romantic relationship with their victims that quickly turns into an emotionally and psychologically abusive one.
+Loverboys establish a romantic relationship with their victims that quickly turns into an emotionally, psychologically and physically abusive one.
 The victims’ situation is especially precarious, as the abuse takes place in their close or intimate relationship and in a state of complete emotional, psychological and financial dependency.

 Sometimes also called Romeo pimps, teenage pimps or boyfriend pimps, loverboys tactics have become the most common modus operandi for the recruitment and exploitation of young women in the sex industry throughout Europe.